HOW DID THE JAMM'N BEGIN?

 WORKING WITH ME

-Words are my whiplash – my design style is all Mardi Gras on tequila slammers and apparently, I am more or less alone in my fandom.
+- I am not a graphic designer.
+My design style is all Mardi Gras on tequila slammers and apparently, I am more or less alone in my fandom.
+I can definitely recommend someone less insane

 What you see is what you get.
 Bring your dogs.